pjb7687/single/README.md

 1. Basic Imaging / ALEX
   1. Any EMCCD from Andor.
   2. Any ProEM EMCCDs from Princeton Instruments.
   3. Counterboards from National Instruments(NI).
-Currently the program has been tested with NI PCI-6601/2 (http://sine.ni.com/nips/cds/view/p/lang/ko/nid/211875), however, The program uses NI standard interface (a.k.a.
-VISA, Virtual Instrument Software Architecture) to communicate with counterboards, so any VISA-compatible counterboards will work.
+Currently the program has been only tested with NI PCI-6601/2 (http://sine.ni.com/nips/cds/view/p/lang/en/nid/211875), however, any NI counterboards should also work.
 For your information, PCI-6601 supports only 3 counters so you will need PCI-6602 (or above) if you want 4-color ALEX.
   4. Any electronic shutters compatible with the counterboards.
 For ALEX FRET imaging, we have used VS35 series from Uniblitz (VS35S2T1-24).

 3. Automatic Focusing